 Again, some travel agents will keep checking for you as part of their service.
-But, this can be done with online bookings too.
+But, this can be done with online bookings, too.
 A client who had booked a personal trip direct once asked my “secret” when he ended up in a middle seat.
-The secret — persistent repetition — even if it takes a couple of minutes each time to check, that effort will seem like nothing compared to a six-hour flight with bad seats.
+The secret?
+Persistent repetition; even if it takes a couple of minutes each time to check, that effort will seem like nothing compared to a six-hour flight with bad seats.

 6. Take scattered windows and aisles.
 If you or your agent finds scattered seats that include aisles and windows, take them.
-It’s going to be MUCH easier to find someone to trade on board if you tell someone with a middle seat, “You can have my aisle/window if I can sit with my kid.”
+It’s going to be MUCH easier to find someone to trade with on board if you tell someone with a middle seat, “You can have my aisle/window if I can sit with my kid.”

 7. Get to the gate early.
 If all else fails, and sometimes situations dictate last minute bookings with no seat assignment, get to the airport, especially the gate, early.
-Seat assignments are given away when passengers don’t check in by a set time, and the gate agents have control of those “new release.”
+Seat assignments are given away when passengers don’t check in by a set time, and the gate agents have control of those “new releases.”